Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 hiking with sleeping pad

 The most convenient option is a self-inflating sleeping pad because it is easy to carry or move from one place to another.
-Whether this means 20 feet (6.1 meters) from the car to the tent or 20 miles (32.19 km) in your backpack a self-inflating sleeping pad is popular due to portability in mind.
-They roll up small and compact, fitting into any piece of luggage or backpack with ease.
+Whether this means 20 feet (6.1 meters) from the car to the tent or 20 miles (32.19 km) in your backpacka self-inflating sleeping pad is popular due to its portability.
+They roll up small and compact, easily fitting into any luggage or backpack.
 Even when they are ready, sleeping pads take up a fraction of the space that an air mattress does making it easy to move it around your space.

 Air mattresses are often heavy and bulky, even when folded up.
 They also require a power source to inflate fully and are much larger than a sleeping pad.
-Transporting an air mattress in your pack would take up a majority of the space you have in there, which simply is not ideal.
-Depending on the size of your air mattress, it might not even fit through the door of your tent while it is fully-inflated!
+Transporting an air mattress in your pack would take up most of your space there, which is not ideal.
+Depending on the size of your air mattress, it might not even fit through your tent door while it is fully inflated!
 That makes moving an air mattress, deflated or inflated, less than ideal.

 Ease Of Use